 Flashback to summer 2017

 The Director was grumbling again!
-He moodily opened box upon box of carefully packed samples from the 5 field crews traveling across 4 provinces to visit 217 lakes.
+He moodily opened box after box of carefully packed samples from the 5 field crews traveling across 4 provinces to visit 217 lakes.
 At each lake, a crew spent a strenuous day taking over 100 samples.
 In the evenings, they sent a brief message back to the command & control centre with photos or videos.
-(While you’re here, watch this 1-minute video, it’s a great example of the enthusiasm of Lake Pulse students…)

 The Director’s door creaks open and a whisper announces: “We have… The Plan.”